Family law guidelines

 In order for the department to meet its obligation, and for parents to meet their responsibility, it is important that when a family breakdown does occur, parents reach agreement regarding issues which might impact on the school and advise the school of that agreement.
 When parents cannot agree it is expected that they take steps to obtain court orders that deal with the issues relating to their child’s schooling and provide a copy of those orders to the school.

 In meeting its obligations to students and parents the department, relies on the following principles:

 Principals should regularly remind parents to advise the school immediately of any change in family circumstances which may impact on the school.
 Attached at Appendix 1 is an information sheet that can be provided to all parents, especially at enrolment, which summarises the guidelines and makes clear the department’s position and its expectations of parents.
-Attached at Appendix 2 [insert link] is an abridged version of the information sheet that can be distributed on an on-going basis in documents such as school newsletters.
+Appendix 2 is an abridged version of the information sheet that can be distributed on an on-going basis in documents such as school newsletters.

 (i) are subject to an order of the court that allocates parental responsibility to the Minister for Communities and Justice, or for whom the Secretary of Communities and Justice has guardianship or care responsibility, or

 (ii) children in the parental responsibility of the Minister (where that includes residence) by an interstate transfer, or wards of another state or territory for whom the Minister is providing services while they are in NSW.